Anecdotes, and Work Samples

 This remains the world's largest mass-mobilisation awareness programme against AIDS, ever.

-collaboration with National Aids Control Organisation (NACO), Govt of India, and World Bank.
+In collaboration with National Aids Control Organisation (NACO), Govt of India, and World Bank.

 We ran a customised, especially designed train across the length and the breadth of the country, for a whole year!